Insights

 Circles’ AI stack is designed by operators for operators, ensuring relevance, speed, and scalability.
 Validated through deployments with global leaders such as Telkomsel, AT&T, and KDDI, the platform leverages multi-market learnings to deliver proven results.

 At its core lies unified data intelligence, providing a single source of truth across acquisition, operations, and engagement.
-Additionally, Circles offers AI-as-a-Service, supported by digital advisory support services (DASS) consultants, giving telcos on-demand expertise and accelerating transformation journeys.
+Additionally, Circles offers telco AI expertise, supported by digital advisory support services (DASS) consultants, giving telcos on-demand expertise and accelerating transformation journeys.

 Data silos are sapping telcos’ competitiveness, and dealing with them is a strategic imperative.
 A unified data layer is the foundation for becoming an AI-enabled anticipatory techco, meaning a telco that doesn’t just react to customer needs but can predict and fulfill them ahead of the competition.